LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 You can see with this, it still only logs one time, as the component is only rendered once–on page load.

-So let’s add in some state:
+So, let’s give our User component some state with the useState hook:

 {% highlight javascript %}
 {% raw %}